Republican Senate would darken outlook for aggressive U.S. climate policy

 He also withdrew the United States from the international accord to fight climate change called the Paris Agreement, an exit that formally took effect on Wednesday.

-Reporting by Stephanie Kelly in New York; Writing by Richard Valdmanis; Editing by Peter Graff
+Reporting by Stephanie Kelly in New York; additional reporting by Timothy Gardner in Washington; Writing by Richard Valdmanis; Editing by Peter Graff and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.